rickomax/globaloutline/README.md

 You can also add the "OutlineTests.cs" script to an empty GameObject and fill the "ObjectsToApply" array with the objects you want to apply the effect to.

 Known issues:<br>
-* The script works only on forward rendering at the moment
 * Multiple outline effects aren't possible at the moment

 License (BSD License 2.0):